neumino/neumino.github.io/movies.md

-### Broken Star
+### Siberia
-*Released on 2018-07-20, vote average 7.5*
+*Released on 2018-07-13, vote average 4.7*

-Abandoned by her friends and family and with her career in jeopardy, starlet Markey Marlowe is sequestered in a duplex with a reclusive landlord who just may be more dangerous than she is.
+A diamond trader travels to Russia to arrange a sale.
+When his partner goes missing (along with the gems), the diamond trader winds up disappearing to Siberia.
+There, he begins a relationship with a local cafe owner, only to have his past soon catch up with him.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/WKNyptlKEHY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/FrXPIZN2ehY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>